alam5238/Curl-API/README.md

     }
 }
 ```
-If you create this Image fetching Method then use this code. this code also download and save Image also.
+If you create this Image fetching Method on Single Activity or any Activity then use this code. this code also download and save Image also.
 Just uncomment some code and save image from localstroage.
 (N.B: Use permission for use local stroage).
 ```
 package com.nazmulalam.curltest;